mathjax/MathJax-docs/advanced/synchronize/renderactions.rst

-``name: value`` pairs (separated by commas), where the :data:`name` gives an identifier for the action, and the :data:`value` is an array consisting of a number followed by zero, one, or two functions, and an optional boolean, as described bellow.
+``name: value`` pairs (separated by commas), where the :data:`name` gives an identifier for the action, and the :data:`value` is an array consisting of a number followed by zero, one, or two functions, and an optional boolean, as described below.

 The number gives the priority of the action in relation to the other actions that are already defined.
 The functions for the lowest